ZsemberiDaniel/KoYDo/README.md

 There are three ways to define the format of the video and here they are in order: (higher it is more preferred it is by the code, so if you use option 1 and option 2 in the same property class option 1 will be chosen)

 1. Providing a `FormatProcessResult` from `YoutubeDL.getFormatOptions(..)`.
 (Refer to [Format options](#FormatOptions)) With this you can provide one format that will surely be available.
-Note: if you want both a video and an audio layer then this is not the option for you.
+Note: if you want both a video and an audio layer then this is not the recommended.
 2. Providing an `audioExtension` and setting `audioOnly` to `true`.
 If you have ffmpeg installed there should be no problem converting to any audio extension with this.
-The `audioExtension` will be ignored.
+The `videoExtension` will be ignored.
 3. Providing both a `videoExtension` and an `audioExtension`.
-If both are provided in the end they will be both downloaded separately and then combined to one file.
+If both are provided they will be both downloaded separately and then combined to one file.
 (Unless specified otherwise by the user) Note that these extensions may not be available on youtube so you first need to check via `YoutubeDL.getFormatOptions(..)`.

 ##### Name of output

-If the `outputName` is not set a default `"$urlOrId.$extension"` will be provided.
+If the `outputName` is not set a default `"$id.$extension"` will be provided.

 ##### Thumbnails